miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 SMART answers

-Moving from team manager to IC/member -> leadership can come naturally from skills i obtain
+Moving from team manager to IC/member -> leadership can come naturally from skills I obtain

 AIESEC